alichtner/artorithmia/README.md

 ## Spin-Offs
 - With a larger corpus of images including masterworks, I could implement a "Which master am I most similar to" call which would return a masterwork most similar to a user selected image.

-## References
-- add list of references to what was used to pull out art features